MiguelSombrero/cyber-security-base-project/report.md

     http.csrf().disable();
     http.headers().frameOptions().sameOrigin();

-It seems that developer is disabled default csrf() settings, which adds CSRF (cross-site request forgery) defense by adding CSRF-token into forms.
+It seems that developer has disabled default csrf() settings - which adds CSRF (cross-site request forgery) defense by adding CSRF-token into forms - for testing purposes.

 ### Steps to fix

 Do not disable security settings in order to debug application.
 If you have to, use different security settings for development and production environments.
 Spring uses *application.properties* files for configuration profiles.
 Define *application-test.properties* file for test environment.
-Spring uses this file when environment variable SPRING_PROFILES_ACTIVE="test".
+When environment variable SPRING_PROFILES_ACTIVE is set to "test", Spring will look for *application-test.properties* file for configurations.
 Java classes can be set for test environment by annotating class

     @Profile("test")